-- a) Check for brake link 2.75" measurement as described in section 5.2.6. - b) Engage brake lever (lever up). - c) Measure the distance between the trunion roller and the rod collar as shown in Fig. 8A.
+- a) Check for brake link 2.75" measurement as described insection 5.2.6. - b) Engage brake lever (lever up). - c) Measure the distance between the trunion roller and the rod collar as shown in Fig. 8A.
 Measurement should be 3/16" to 1/4" (See Fig 8).
-A 3/16" or 1/4"square key works well as a shim gauge. - d) If adjustment is necessary, loosen the nut directly below the yoke.
+A 3/16" or 1/4"square key works well as a shim guage. - d) If adjustment is necessary, loosen the nut directly below the yoke.
 Turn the bottom nut(below washer) until the correct measurement is obtained (See Fig 8) turn nut clockwise to lengthen the gap (screws rod into yoke) and turn counter-clockwise to shorten the gap (screws rod out of yoke).
-Tighten nut against yoke and check opposite side of unit, repeat if necessary. - 5.2.8 Adjust Throttle Lever Tension. - a) Stop engine, wait for all moving parts to stop, and remove key.
+Tighten nut against yoke and check opposite side of unit, repeat if necessary.

+5.2.8 Adjust Throttle Lever Tension.

-b) Tension in throttle lever can be adjusted by adjusting the tightness of the lever pivot bolt, which is located under the console.
+- a) Stop engine and remove key. - b) Tension in throttle lever can be adjusted by adjusting the tightness of the lever pivot bolt, which is located under the console.
 See Fig. 9.